StockSharp/doc/en/topics/StrategyTestingEmulation.md

 ### Testing on random data of moving averages strategy

-Testing on random data of moving averages strategy

 1. The SampleRandomEmulation example (*..Samples\/Testing\/SampleRandomEmulation*) is almost identical to the SampleHistoryTesting example (its description can be found in the [testing on historical data](StrategyTestingHistory.md) section) due the use of the unified [HistoryEmulationConnector](xref:StockSharp.Algo.Testing.HistoryEmulationConnector) class.
 But, unlike the [testing on historical data](StrategyTestingHistory.md), testing on random data the market data are not loaded and are generated "on the fly".
 Therefore, two random data generators are added to the example: for the order book and for the tick trades.
 In SampleHistoryTesting only one generator is used \- for the order book, as there is no history stored.

    ```cs